tazama-lf/batch-ppa/README.md

 Configuration steps:
 1. Set the endpoint to `{yourhost}/v1/uploadfile` and use the HTTP method `POST`.
 2. Attach the file using the key name "batch"
-3. Send the request and wait for the batch process to complete before moving to Step 2.
+3. Send the request and wait for the file to upload completly before moving to Step 2.

-### Step 2: /v1/executebatch
+### Step 2: /v1/executebatch `POST`

 Batch PPA executes the batch in two stages.
 The first stage sends preparation messages, including PAIN001, PAIN013, and PACS008.
 The second stage sends PACS002 messages to generate Tazama reports.